neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/03-Independent-Practice.md

 Includes 3 easy, 3 medium, and 1 challenge.
 Each exercise has a time estimate, scenario, schema with data (10–20 rows overall per exercise set), requirements, example output, success criteria, tiered hints, and detailed solutions with alternatives.

+**Beginner Tip:** Subqueries and CTEs let you break complex problems into smaller pieces.
+Test the inner query first before using it in a larger query.
+WITH (CTE) syntax makes code easier to read and debug.
+Start with Easy exercises and work your way up!

 ---

 ## Easy 🟢 (10–12 min each)